brammittendorff/instacraft/README.md

 # instacraft
-An instagram image puller for Craft CMS with and without OAuth
+An instagram image puller for Craft CMS without OAuth